Skip to main content

 Law firms can use predictive data to estimate a case's fee potential.
 Understanding the fee potential of a personal injury matter, in turn, allows the team to staff the matter appropriately.

-Personal injury predictive analytics also streamline the settlement process.
-With an estimate of a likely settlement amount, legal teams can begin negotiations at a more realistic value.
-There will be less posturing involved, especially if both sides have estimated the final number before negotiating.
+Personal injury predictive analytics also streamlines the settlement process.
+With an estimate of the likely settlement amount, legal teams can begin negotiations at a more realistic value.
+This reduces posturing, especially when both sides have already estimated the final number before negotiating.

 AI-powered personal injury law tools can efficiently identify case risks and estimate outcomes.
 Legal teams can use that information to prep their clients, encourage realistic expectations, and establish trust.
 Transparent communication throughout the case minimizes surprises, which increases the likelihood that the final result will align with client expectations.